7/30/2024

 speaker

-flow through?
 Sure.
-So, you know, a lot of the drivers we've talked about here this morning, but we do expect some pressure on EBITDA flow through margins in the back half of 2024.
-And again, those themes are driven by moderating -over-year rate increases, which we've talked about.
-Continued expectations of lower -over-year physical utilization.
-And then one thing to note is we also expect lower -over-year fleet sales in the back half.
-And we spoke to that earlier in the year and we haven't seen that play out in a big way.
-We expect that to increase to a larger degree in the back half of the year.
-And then also, you know, we're going to have higher cost-driven buyer focus on our new store openings.
+A lot of the drivers we've talked about here this morning, but we do expect some pressure on EBITDA flow-through margins. in the back half of 2024.
+And again, those themes are driven by moderating year-over-year rate increases, which we've talked about, continued expectations of lower year-over-year physical utilization.
+And then one thing to note is we also expect lower year-over-year fleet sales in the back half.
+And we spoke to that earlier in the year, and we haven't seen that play out in a big way, and we expect that to increase to a larger degree in the back half of the year.
+And then also, you know, we're going to have higher costs driven by our focus on our new store openings.

 speaker